Dragyn85/PerformanceTestCustomUpdateCalls/README.md

 Each manager updates a set amount of objects, all these updates do is increment an number, for 10 seconds.

+I was using Unity version 2021.3.16f1 and running on a desktop computer with fairly high

 ## Results and thoughts when testing with 10 000 and 50 000 updated gameobjects:
 ![Alt text](Pictures%20for%20ReadMe/Results%20for%2010000.png?raw=true "Title")![Alt text](Pictures%20for%20ReadMe/Results%20for%2050000.png?raw=true "Title")